StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-1/romans-1-18-25-who-gets-a-pass/_index.md

 <!-- --- -->

-### Natural revelation holds that no mentally mature humans get a pass
+### Natural revelation holds that no mentally mature humans get a pass {#natural-revelation-holds-that-no-mentally-mature-humans-get-a-pass}

 Paul doesn't stutter in Romans 1:18ff., even if what these verses clearly teach will no doubt offend people. *No one* gets a pass.
 No one at all.
 Every human being that has ever grown to maturity will be justly condemned, if in fact they have chosen to harden their hearts to the truth of God's existence and their need for a savior.